bpython/curtsies/docs/FSArray.rst

 Slicing works like it does with a :py:class:`~curtsies.FmtStr`, but in two dimensions.
-:py:class:`~curtsies.FSArray` are *mutable*, so array assignment syntax can be used for natural compositing as in the above exaple.
+:py:class:`~curtsies.FSArray` are *mutable*, so array assignment syntax can be used for natural compositing as in the above example.

 If you're dealing with terminal output, the *width* of a string becomes more important than it's *length* (see :ref:`len-vs-width`).